Wakaba Higuchi: 2017–2018 season: World silver

 Higuchi competed at the 2017 Lombardia Trophy and scored new personal bests for the short program and combined total to win the silver medal.
 On the Grand Prix, Higuchi won the bronze medal at the 2017 Rostelecom Cup.
 She won the silver medal at the 2017 Cup of China.
 Her results qualified her for her first senior Grand Prix Final, held in Nagoya, Japan where she placed sixth overall.

 At the 2017–18 Japan Figure Skating Championships, Higuchi finished fourth behind Satoko Miyahara, Kaori Sakamoto, and Rika Kihira.
 She was not named to the Japanese Olympic team, but based on her international results throughout the season she was named to the 2018 World Championships team.
+She would subsequently win gold at the 2018 Challenge Cup at the end of February.

 At the 2018 World Championships in Milan, Italy, Higuchi placed eighth in the short program and scored 65.89 points after falling on her combination.
 In the free skating, she performed a clean program, scoring 145.01 points to place second in that segment of the competition.
 She was the only skater that evening who did not receive a single negative grade of execution mark from the judges.
 She won the silver medal overall, finishing behind Kaetlyn Osmond and ahead of her compatriot Satoko Miyahara.
 Her free skating program, set to music from various James Bond films and choreographed by Shae-Lynn Bourne, was voted "the best ladies' free skate of the 2017–18 season" in a poll organized by the skating portal Ice Network.

 2018–2019 season: Injury struggles

 Higuchi finished fifth at her first event of the season, the 2018 CS Autumn Classic International.
 In October, Japanese news media reported that she had injured the instep of her right foot.
 At her first Grand Prix assignment of the year, the 2018 Skate Canada International, she placed second in the short program, but several errors put her seventh in the free skate, and sixth overall.
 Higuchi then withdrew from the 2018 Rostelecom Cup, her second Grand Prix assignment for the year.
 She then proceeded to win Tokyo Regionals.

 At the 2018 Japan Championships, she placed fourth in the short program and seventh in the free skate to place fifth overall.
+She would then finish the season by winning bronze at the 2019 Challenge Cup.